-- Provide verification of major medical insurance (accident/injury) for participation in clinical learning experiences.
-Students should expect to pay an additional fee for this mandatory student insurance, unless they are currently covered by an insurance carrier and can provide proof of insurance.
-Students have the option to purchase the Washington State Community College insurance.
-Obtain a brochure at the cashier's station or at 4studenthealth. relationinsurance.com. - Successfully pass a national background check through Complio and a DSHS background check.
-Certain crimes can disqualify students from attending clinical sites.
+- Successfully pass a national background check through Complio - Certain crimes can disqualify students from attending clinical sites.
 Please contact the Allied Health department at 509-682-6660 with questions. - Provide results of a ten-panel drug test, not older than 45 days, from Complio. - Complete the allied health packet, which includes: student disclosure form, a child and adult abuse information act disclosure statement, medical record form, student release form and student confidentiality form. - Liability insurance is calculated into tuition and fees annually at the time of registration.